Facebook iconHow To Build an UI for LLM with Gradio - F22 Labs

 What is Gradio

-Gradio is a Python library designed to simplify the process of creating web-based user interfaces for machine learning models.
+Gradio is a Python library that enables rapid creation of web-based interfaces for machine learning models.
+Its strength lies in minimizing UI boilerplate while preserving flexibility across different model types and interaction patterns.
 It offers several advantages:

 1. Simplicity: With just a few lines of code, you can create a functional Gradio interface for your LLM.